-Macros and DRC scripts associated with a technology are shown in the technology manager, but cannot be edited there.
-The right place to edit, run or debug macros or DRC script is the macro development environment.
-To open the macro development environment choose "Macros/Macro Development".
+Macros and DRC scripts associated with a technology are shown in the technology manager.
+To edit or debug scripts of macros, use the macro development environment ("Macros/Macro Development").
 If a technology has a macros or DRC scripts folder, the macro or DRC scripts tree in the development environment will show a corresponding top-level branch for that technology.

 Multiple technologies can share the same base path - hence it is possible to share macros or DRC scripts between technologies.